valgaze/extension-toolkit/README.md

 - This will start **[Storybook](https://storybook.js.org/)** and open a new browser window at `http://localhost:6006`

-- Storybook is you develop your extensions in isolation, and see if your extension submits data to the Voiceflow canvas as you expect.
-You can create many different "stories" to test different scenarios to make your extension more robust.
+- Storybook lets you build and test your extensions in a sandbox environment.
+You can create different scenarios ("stories") to validate your extension's behavior, collaborate with team members, and ensure everything works perfectly before integrating with the chat widget.
+It's like a playground where you can experiment and fine-tune your extension without worrying (yet!) about the details of a large conversation system

 ![Storybook](./assets/storybook.gif)